-Mommy Bear’s Opinion – The Muppets is a happy, fun and simple movie.
+Mommy Bear’s Family Movie Review – The Muppets is a happy, fun and simple movie.
 It is full of subtle jokes, references, and celebrity cameos.
 Probably only die hard fans will understand all the references but those who do not understand will still enjoy the movie.
 Most of the songs are good and were stuck in my head for days after I watched it.
 This is a movie to see with the entire family.

 Summary – While on vacation in Los Angeles, Walter, the world’s biggest Muppet fan, his brother Gary, and friend Mary uncover the diabolical plot of a greedy oil millionaire to destroy the Muppet Theater.
 Now, the Muppet-loving trio must reunite Kermit, Miss Piggy, Fozzie Bear and their friends to stage the greatest Muppet telethon ever and save their beloved theater.
 The gang is back together again in a must-own movie full of irresistible music and family fun.

 Mommy Bear’s Family Movie Review – This is a great movie for people of all ages.
 It has a great story line and teaches how we all should just be ourselves and everything will work out better.